So you want to be a professional writer.

 4. Writing Emails.

 Pro Tip: Go through your own email inbox.
-What have you actually opened?
-What have you responded to?
+What have you opened?
+What emails envoked a response?
 What have you purchased because of an email?
 Make notes of what emails stand out and reverse engineer them.

 5. Writing Newsletters.

 Pro Tip: Keep in mind that newsletters are written for a specific audience.
 Look at the ones you like and analyze why you like them.
-For example, I really like Amy Lynn Andrew’s Useletter and Blake Atwood’s Newsletter.
+For example, I really like Amy Lynn Andrew’s Useletter.

 6. Write a Book Yourself.